Updated December, 2014.

 - Help or actual advice that helps your readers to succeed in something particular (for example: I’m writing this post in order to help you get more traffic to your blog).

 - If possible, add images & videos – people love to browse with their eyes.

-- Bullet points and well organised paragraphs are all parts of a good blog post as well as outgoing links to different authority sites/blogs that give out even more information on this specific topic.
+- Bullet points and well-organised paragraphs are all parts of a good blog post as well as outgoing links to different authority sites/other blogs that give out even more information on this specific topic.

 - In addition, you can share you own stories or news that might engage your readers from the very beginning.